 While the various contractors we meet in the series certainly have significant power, their lives and ends are pretty messy and within the anime almost none of them accomplish anything they truly wished for.
 The bleak world they live in and the dangers they seem to face definitely seem like a steep price for borrowed and temporary power.

 Lastly I want to look at Darker Than Black, although technically the contractors in that series didn’t actually choose to become contractors.
-While there are some very cool powers in this show, the price tags attached are varied and strange and you have to wonder who or what decided on the method of payment.
+While there are some very cool powers in this show, the price tags attached are varied and strange and you have to wonder who or what decided on the method of payment, though a number of characters in the show also muse on this as many times the price seems directly linked to some event in the contractor’s life.

 November 11’s power to freeze liquids is amazing and use well in combination with April’s power.
 However, his need to smoke after using his power, when he clearly finds the habit disgusting, just seems a little cruel.